Rachel Ward Stuns In Belted White Blazer & Matching Bike Shorts

 Rachel engaged with her dedicated fans by responding to some of the comments.

 The Manchester native often uploads Instagram posts that show her modeling stylish ensembles from various brands.
 For instance, she recently shared photos, in which she rocked a long-sleeved cropped denim top with zipper detailing and a pair of button-front flared jeans.
 Both garments were manufactured by the clothing retailer Fashion Nova.
-That post has been liked over 5,000 times since it was shared.
+That post has been liked over 5,000 times since it was uploaded.